AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 Lists each event that was counted as a duplicate.

+{{cja-df-na}}

+Customer Journey Analytics does not have a singular field that acts as a deduplicate flag for all metrics.
+Instead, each metric contains its own [Metric deduplication component settings](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-dataviews/component-settings/metric-deduplication).
+As such, there is no equivalent field in Customer Journey Analytics for this Adobe Analytics data feed column.

 +++

 +++**`duplicate_purchase`**

 A flag that determines if the purchase event for this hit is ignored because it is a duplicate.

+While there isn't a direct translation to this Analytics data feed column, its functionality of acting to deduplicate purchases still exists.
+If using the [[!UICONTROL Commerce Details]](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/field-groups/event/commerce-details) field group, you can set [Metric deduplication component settings](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-dataviews/component-settings/metric-deduplication) where the **[!UICONTROL Deduplication ID]** is `xdm.commerce.purchases.id`.

+If a direct translation is required where you want a flag for duplicate purchases, you can use a [Derived field](/help/data-views/derived-fields/derived-fields.md) using the **Deduplicate** function in the ruleset.

 +++